kazurayam/DrivingMultipleBrowsersInKatalonStudio/README.md

 1. I will use **Flaskr** at `http://127.0.0.1` as a partner for me to develop a set of test scripts in Katalon Studio.

-2. I will open 2 Chrome browsers.
+2. My test scripts in Katalon Studio will open 2 Chrome browsers.
 On each, I will visit the Flaskr site and interact with it.
 I will keep 2 browsers open and operate on them simultaneously.

 3. On one browser, I will register a user **Alice** and make some posts.

 4. On another browser, I will register another user **Bob** and make some posts.

 5. Alice should be able to read the posts made by Bob.
 Bob should be able to read the posts made by Alice.
-My web ui test in Katalon Studio will check this conversation.
+My test scripts in Katalon Studio will check if this conversation is going well.